 - 2 tbsp lemon juice

-- Wash the stems and cut into 1″ pieces
+- Wash the stems and cut them into 1″ pieces.

-- Let rhubarb cool and sit for 24hrs
+- Let rhubarb cool, then add the cream of tartar and sit for 24hrs.

-- You can seal your juice at this point by simply adding a sterile lid canning the jar or go on to the next step if you don't wish to have it canned.
+- You can seal your juice at this point by simply adding a sterile lid to the canning jar or go on to the next step if you don't wish to have it canned.

 - Put the jug in the fridge and allow the juice to settle